firebase/firebase-android-sdk/firebase-dataconnect/RELEASING.md

 like this:

 ```
-Bump firebase-dataconnect version to 16.0.0-alpha05-dev and prepare the release notes section.
+Bump firebase-dataconnect version to 16.0.0-alpha05-dev and add "unreleased" section to release notes.
 ```

 ### Merge the Release Commit into the Release Branch